 No, the temporary replacement device may not be optimal, but it's better than a 3-hour drive into the nearest large city or waiting for a shipment to catch up to you.

-And there are practical reasons for having back-up equipment - perhaps, for instance, you may want to take a mobile hotspot with you on a hike or in-town exploration, instead of using your normal router that doesn't have a battery.
+And there are practical reasons for having back-up equipment - for instance, you may want to take a mobile hotspot with you on a hike or for in-town exploration, instead of using your normal router that doesn't have a battery.

 The current reality of satellite makes it a finicky choice with a lot of tradeoffs as a main source of mobile internet.
 And as a back-up option, it might be too pricey or require too much bulky equipment to store.
 But if being in places without known cellular or Wi-Fi is important to you, then satellite might make sense as part of your setup.